ineiti/fledger/experiments/README.md

 Read the documentation and do the hello world.

 Then, create one XDC to be used for all experiments.
-Use this configuration (read the documentation before using it):
+Use this SSH configuration (read the documentation before using it):

 ```bash
 Host sphere